solana-labs/ecosystem/projects/jpy coin.md

 status: building
 ---

-JPYC can bring Japanese yen in the real world to Solana network.
-JPYC enables users to supply liquidity in DEX and exchange other tokens.
-These features lead users to the easier participation in DeFi.
-Moreover, it is also available for users to purchase goods on Amazon through Japan Crypto Asset Market Inc.
+JPYC can bring real- world Japanese yen to the Solana network.
+JPYC enables users to supply liquidity in DEX and exchange other tokens, allowing for easier participation in DeFi.
+Moreover, users can purchase goods on Amazon through Japan Crypto Asset Market Inc.